Coronavirus – absence, self-isolation and pay

 However, the Government announced the easing of shielding provisions from 6 July.
-From 1 August, clinically extremely vulnerable people in tiers 1, 2 and 3 are no longer advised to shield; and those who need to work and cannot do so from home will be able to return to work as long as their workplace is COVID secure, adhering to the guidance available.
+Currently, clinically extremely vulnerable people in tiers 1, 2 and 3 are no longer advised to shield; and those who need to work and cannot do so from home will be able to return to work as long as their workplace is COVID secure, adhering to the guidance available.
 Employees who were previously shielding will no longer be entitled to SSP if they do not attend work.
 Clinically extremely vulnerable people in tier 4 are advised to work from home, but if they cannot do so, they should not attend work.
 The current guidance (which can be found here) states that as those individuals are being advised not to attend work, they may be eligible for SSP.
 It also states that the formal shielding letter they receive will act as evidence for the employer and the DWP that they may be eligible for SSP.

 However, employees who were previously advised to shield are likely to have a condition that falls within the definition of disability under the Equality Act.
 An employer will need to consider current Government guidance carefully and carry out a risk assessment before requiring the employee to come to work.
 This should include seeking medical advice from the employee’s GP or Occupational Health.
 Where an employee has a disability under the Equality Act, a requirement on them to attend work, or a decision not to pay or to dismiss them, could lead to claims of disability discrimination.

 Are employees who are in the vulnerable category entitled to SSP?

 Employees who are in the vulnerable category as identified in the social distancing guidance may be able to work from home.
 If that is the case, they are entitled to be paid in the normal way.